New York - #50

 New York’s criminal justice policies are reasonably decent.
-Although drug arrests are about average, nondrug victimless crime arrest rates are quite low.
+While drug arrests are about average, nondrug victimless crime arrests are quite low.
 Incarceration rates are below average.
+Unfortunately, the state is one of only a few to impose loss of a driver’s license as a punishment for non-driving-related drug crimes.
 Local law enforcement enthusiastically participates in equitable sharing, even though the state law imposes only modest limits in the first place.
-New York finally legalized same-sex marriage in 2011.
-Tobacco freedom is the worst in the country because of smoking bans and stratospheric taxes ($3.70 a pack in 2006 dollars in 2014).
-New York is perhaps the worst state for homeschoolers, and it has no private school choice programs.
-All fireworks are completely banned, as are mixed martial arts competitions.
-There is little gambling.
-Cannabis freedom is now slightly above average, as the state enacted a limited medical law in 2013–14.
+Tobacco freedom is the worst in the country because of smoking bans and stratospheric taxes ($4.30 a pack in 2015 dollars in 2016).
+Since 2014, localities have actually enacted total prohibition for 18-to 20-year-olds.
+New York is perhaps the worst state for homeschoolers, and it has no private or public school choice programs.
+Sparklers were legalized in 2015 and mixed martial arts competitions in 2016.
+Gambling freedom is better than average; casinos were introduced in 2005.
+Cannabis freedom is now slightly above average, as the state enacted a limited medical law in 2014.
 Alcohol freedom is a bit above average, but grocery stores can’t sell wine.
-Gun rights are hedged about with all kinds of restrictions, but it is barely possible to get a concealed-carry license in some parts of the state.
+Gun rights are hedged about with all kinds of restrictions, but it is possible with some effort to get a concealed-carry license in some parts of the state.